tomlqc/about-quantum/source/stories/complements/opti.rst

 * "`The living QAOA reference <https://marwahaha.github.io/qaoa-reference/>`_" :cite:`Marwaha_2021_blog`:
   a great collection of references to papers with very useful comments.

+* The qiskit tutorial
+  `Solving combinatorial optimization problems using QAOA <https://learn.qiskit.org/course/ch-applications/solving-combinatorial-optimization-problems-using-qaoa#Constructing%20Hamiltonian>`_ :cite:`QiskitTextbook` describes the construction of the hamiltonian and the principle of QAOA [#notation]_.

 .. ---------------------------------------------------------------------------